 - Holding minus doesn’t turn it off, the circle button does, which for some reason is impossible for me to get through my thick skull.

-- It’s a very close race.
-They all have similar intensities on high, with Prism V less powerful by a few notches.
+- They have similar intensities on high.
 Mona and Rave are even about the same noise level; together they sound like a choir of vibrators with one dude in the back singing slightly flat.
 The Rave has the buzziest vibrations, but it’s not an astronomical difference.